polterguy/polterguy.github.io/documentation/magic/index.md

 * __[description]__ - Humanly readable description of your task.
 Optional
 * __[hyperlambda]__ - Actual Hyperlambda to be associated with your task

+This endpoint can only be invoked by a root user.

 #### DELETE magic/system/tasks/delete-due

 This endpoint deletes the specified **[id]** due/repeats instance in your backend.
 This endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[id]__ - Id of due date object to delete

 #### DELETE magic/system/tasks/delete-task

 This endpoint deletes a previously persisted task with the specified **[id]**.
 This endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[id]__ - Id of task to delete

 #### GET magic/system/tasks/get-task

 This endpoint returns the declaration for the specified **[name]** task, where name is the ID or name of your task.
+This endpoint can only be invoked by a root user, and it requires the following query argument(s).

+* __[name]__ - Name or id of task to return

+Notice, this endpoint should be considered obsolete and will change in a future version of Magic.

 #### GET magic/system/tasks/list-tasks